CyVerse-learning-materials/foss/docs/04_documentation_communication.md

 - **:simple-instructure: Organization**: A logical structure and clear organization make it easy to navigate and find information.
 - **:fontawesome-solid-exclamation: Relevance**: Documentation should focus on what's pertinent to its intended audience or purpose, avoiding unnecessary information.

-!!! info "We've already covered many best practices regarding project and data management, topics which are very much intertwined with documentation.
-Here are some things to keep in mind when addressing documentation:"
-    - **Metadata**: Implement standardized metadata formats for research outputs to enhance findability.
-    - **Data Repositories**: Deposit research data and materials in trusted data repositories that adhere to FAIR principles, making them easily accessible and reusable.
-    - **Persistent Identifiers**: Assign persistent identifiers (e.g., DOIs, ORCIDs) to datasets, publications, and researchers, ensuring their long-term accessibility and recognition.
-    - **Templates**: Create and utilize documentation templates for research datasets, methods, and software to ensure uniform and comprehensive information capture. *It saves time!!*

 Not all documentation is the same. **The documentation system**, by Divio, categorizes the different types of documentation into 4 quadrants: